Fear Nothing But Fearing the Wrong Thing in China

-Ah yes, we should fear fearing the wrong thing.
+Ah yes, we should fear fearing the wrong thing in China.

 Dave Barry said here: